atomix/atomix.github.io/copycat/getting-started/index.md

     }
   }

-  private Object remove(Commit<RemoveCommand> commit) {
+  public Object remove(Commit<RemoveCommand> commit) {
     try {
       // Remove the commit with the given key.
       Commit<PutCommand> value = map.remove(commit.operation().key());

-      // If a commit with the given key existed, get the result and then clean the commit from the log. if (value != null) {
+      // If a commit with the given key existed, get the result and then close the commit from the log. if (value != null) {
         Object result = value.operation().value();
-        value.clean();
+        value.close();
         return result;
       }
       return null;
     } finally {
-      // Finally, clean the remove commit.
+      // Finally, close the remove commit.
-      commit.clean();
+      commit.close();
     }
   }
 }